ntrel/DIPs/DIPs/1NNN-RA.md

 The final points are of crucial importance:
 *  must be backwards compatible.
 The introduction of ProtoObject must not break code
-* The user must be allowed to chose what methods he desires to implement
+* The user must be allowed to choose which methods are implemented
 * Root objects must work in attributed code without issues.
 Since we, sadly, can't predict the future and know if and what attributes and qualifiers will be available in the language, this is yet another argument to have a ProtoObject with no methods.

 ## Prior Work